Calibishi/Professor_Messer_SYO-601/README.md

 # Cloud-specific Vunerabilities

 - DoS - Denial of Service (DDos - Distributed...)
-  > an attack when you bombart a system, service, or network with an overflow of requests or traffic, making it unavailiable.
+  > An attack when you bombart a system, service, or network with an overflow of requests or traffic, making it unavailiable.
   > DDoS is just with multiple distibuted devices versus a single device.
 - Authentication bypass
 - Directory traversal